203marcos/projectIa/frontEnd/projetoia/README.md

 - UI components: `src/components/`
 - You can easily change the layout, colors, and add new features as needed.

-## Deployment

-You can deploy this app for free on [Vercel](https://vercel.com/).
-Just connect your GitHub repository and follow the instructions.

 ## Notes

 - Make sure the back-end API is running and accessible for the dashboard to work.
-- The layout is intentionally simple for demonstration and learning purposes.
+- The layout is intentionally simple, as the main focus of the project is to demonstrate multiple linear regression analysis.

 ---